V4N1LLA-1CE/recruitment-management/README.md

 2. Login with email and password that was registered # NOTE: registration screen is public for demo purposes
 ```

+## Public Endpoints

+`/contact-us` - public page for contacting our business
+I've left this here since "/" points to projects/index.php but because user isn't initially signed in, it will redirect to login page.

 ### Technology Stack

 -   Framework: CakePHP 5.x